villhei/elixirtut/elixir_web/app/chapters/01_introduction.md

 Functional programming is a [programming paradigm](https://en.wikipedia.org/wiki/Programming_paradigm) that treats computation as evaluation of mathematical functions or expressions and avoids changing state and mutable data.
 Functional programming has it's roots in lambda calculus, a formal system developed in the 1930s to investigate computability.

 Functionally written programs are executed by evaluating expressions, as opposed to the imperative approach of composing programs from both statements and expressions.
 In imperative programming languages, the program state is global and can be mutated or changed.
+In contrast, functional languages prefer immutable values, an assigned value cannot be changed.

 Functional programming avoids mutable state and all kinds of side-effects.
-Functions are first-class citizens, which means they can be treated like any value, passed around as arguments or returned as return values from expressions or functions.
-Functions can also be manipulated by other functions.
+Functions are first-class citizens, which means they can be treated like any value, passed around as function arguments or returned as return values from expressions or functions.
+Functions can also be created by other functions.

 Especially the relatively recent advances in multi-core and parallel processing have caused a surge of interest in functional languages.
 The approach of avoidance of side-effects and global, mutable state in functional programming suits this domain extremely well.
-Parallel processing in eg. Elixir is a very different kind problem when compared to imperative languages.
-One might argue that it is a lot easier, to the point it's even fun.
+Parallel processing in eg. Elixir and Erlang is a very different kind problem when compared to imperative languages.
+One might argue that it is a lot easier to the point where it's even fun.

 Functional programming is generally known to provide a lot better support for *structured programming* than imperative programming.
 A structured program is a program where the program is composed of structural abstractions and components.
-Functional languages allows the programmer to create these abstractions in an easy and clean manner.
+Functional languages allow the programmer to create these abstractions in an easy and clean manner.
 High-order functions abstracting loop-structures in Elixir are an excellent example of these elegant abstractions.

 ```elixir
 defmodule Sort do